openaps/AndroidAPSdocs/docs/EN/Hardware/Libre1.md

 To use your Libre as a CGM that is getting new BG values every 5 minutes without having to scan the sensor, you need to buy an NFC to Bluetooth bridge (commercially available devices, based on the obsolete [LimiTTer](https://github.com/JoernL/LimiTTer) project).

-:::{admonition} Libre 1 US and Libre Pro
+:::{admonition} Libre 2, Libre 1 US and Libre Pro
 :class: warning
-Verify the bridge you want to use is compatible with the sensor
+Verify the bridge and the app you want to use are compatible with your sensor.
 :::

 Several bridges are available on the market: